-Truss v Sunak: contrasting approaches in UK leadership battle
+Truss v Sunak: Contrasting approaches in UK leadership battle

 When the UK left the EU, Johnson put her in charge of negotiating new free trade deals before appointing her as foreign secretary last year.

-In the role, she took on the controversial task of trying to overhaul differences with Brussels about post-Brexit trade in Northern Ireland.
+In the role, she took on the controversial task of trying to overcome differences with Brussels about post-Brexit trade in Northern Ireland.

-Like Johnson, she has talked tough on Russia and given unswerving backing for Ukraine.
+Like Johnson, she has talked tough on Russia and given unswerving backing to Ukraine.

-Truss's dress sense and photo opportunities -- posing in a tank in Estonia and wearing a fur hat in Moscow -- have earned her comparisons to Tory icon Margaret Thatcher.
+Truss's dress sense and choice of photo opportunities -- posing in a tank in Estonia and wearing a fur hat in Moscow -- have earned her comparisons to Tory icon Margaret Thatcher.

 Her sometimes stiff style has become visibly more relaxed and allies have sought to soften her image, revealing her love of karaoke and socialising.